 Water Becomes Foul If It Stands Motionless

-Read 'Road to Mecca' (also available in German, French, French Video, English Video, Spanish Video & Arabic Video)
+Read 'Road to Mecca' (also available in German, German Video, French, French Video, English Video, Spanish Video & Arabic Video)

 Leopold Weiss, who later became famous in the Muslim world as Muhammad Asad, was born in a Jewish family in 1900 in what is now part of Germany.
 He was the grandson of a Jewish rabbi.
 His father, however, was not as enthusiastic about a religious career and instead became a lawyer.
 After the First World War, Leopold came to Jerusalem at the age of twenty and soon started his career in journalism as a special correspondent in the Middle East for German and Swiss newspapers.
 That is when he came into contact with the Arabs whom he liked and became very interested about their approach to life.
 This made him embark on a serious study about Muslims and their religious teachings.
 The more he studied Islam, the more he realized how concrete and practical the Islamic teachings were and how largely Muslims had abandoned those teachings.
 This question of why Muslims had forsaken their religious teachings eventually overshadowed all of his intellectual quest in Islam and, although a non-Muslim who was still in his early twenties, he felt as if he needed to defend Islam from the "negligence and indolence" of the Muslims.